hartmaj2/plat-arch-solids-coloring/Notes/diary.md

 - implement some of the suggestions provided by my supervisor

-- implemented a module for benchmarking how long funcitons run
+- implemented a module for benchmarking runtime of functions
   - pass a function with arguments
   - receive original result and the running time as well